Phone icon. Need help? Call us on 0800 085 7371

 Where you can get support

-This winter will be a worrying time for lots of us with the cost-of-living crisis threatening to push many elderly people into fuel poverty over the next few months.
+This winter will be a worrying time for lots of us with energy costs and changes to the Winter Fuel Payment threatening to push many elderly people into fuel poverty over the next few months.

 To check if you’re elderly relatives are eligible, visit the government website.